Carl Leto, MD

 Mark Falls, MD

-With nearly three decades of career expertise in ophthalmology, Dr. Mark Falls is a highly regarded physician within the Northern Virginia Ophthalmology community and a long-standing member of the American Academy of Ophthalmology and the Northern Virginia Academy of Ophthalmology.
-Dr. Falls provides a full spectrum of ophthalmic care, specializing in advanced cataract surgery techniques as well as routine ophthalmic care such as glaucoma treatment and diabetic retinopathy evaluations.
+As a Board Certified Ophthalmologist, Dr. Falls provides a full spectrum of care, specializing in advanced cataract surgery techniques as well as routine ophthalmic care such as glaucoma treatment and diabetic retinopathy evaluations.

 Dr. Falls earned his Medical Degree from Jefferson Medical College in Philadelphia, with an undergraduate degree in Physics from the University of Virginia.
-He completed his residency at Georgetown University, where he served as Chief Resident.
-He then joined his father, Dr. Richard Falls, the founder of the Northern Virginia Center for Eye Care in 1991.
+He completed his residency at Georgetown University and joined the Northern Virginia Center for Eye Care in 1991.
 Dr. Falls spends time in both the Tysons and Fairfax/Merrifield offices and is available for new patient consultations.

 Bella Davé Patnaik, MD